Learn - Publishing Lists and Recipes

 Each row has three controls:

-- Open opens the public page the way a viewer sees it.
+- Open shows the public page the way a viewer sees it.

-- Share offers the link again through the share sheet (or copies it, with the same
+- Share offers the link again through the share sheet, or copies it to your clipboard with a

-Link copiedtoast). - Unpublish is a swipe action on the right of the row.
-Swipe the row and tap Unpublish to take it down.
-The row disappears immediately, the link stops working, and a toast reads
+Link copiedtoast. - Unpublish appears when you swipe the row toward the left.
+Tap it and the row disappears immediately, the link stops working, and a toast reads

 Unpublished.